 Because of HIPAA, protecting data and the identities, individual rights and medical information of patients is a top priority.
 That said, how are doctors and hospitals meant to protect that data once it leaves their care, such as in the case of recycling hard drives?
 Simply wiping a hard disk or a series of portable storage drives is not enough since the data is still recoverable.
 The drive itself would need to be replaced.

 This process should be done through an e-waste recycling service that has a proven track record with surplus medical equipment.

-Document Data Destruction
+HIPAA Data Destruction Requirements

 To show that this data destruction has been carried out satisfactorily, HIPAA also requires that the recycling of hard drives must be documented in detail.
 A certificate of data destruction shows that the hospital or medical practice is indeed carrying out their due diligence when it comes to the destruction of patient data.

 An example of that documentation can include a manifest of serial numbers of all equipment that once stored patient data and has since been destroyed.
 This helps doctors and hospitals prepare for JCAHO audits of existing practices and policies concerning patient data safety and security.

 Further certification is awarded by HITECH on the grounds of adequate electronic health records maintenance.
 EHR maintenance includes the storing and elimination of patient data.
 HITECH also helps hospitals and doctors analyze other digital information to help them operate more efficiently.

 HIPAA Recycling: Make E-Recycling and HIPAA Compliance a Priority

 Bottom line: Following hospital procedures are very important, and storing patient health information is a challenge, especially when you need to dispose of medical equipment.
 Compliance with laws concerning the securing and destruction of patient data records is not an option.